Nitive/nightwatch-mocha-beforeEach-hook/README.md

 # beforeEach and afterEach hooks bug example

-Problem: beforeEach and afterEach hooks are not colled when using mocha runner.
+Problem: beforeEach and afterEach hooks are not called when using mocha runner.
 Issue: https://github.com/nightwatchjs/nightwatch/issues/1477

 Steps to reproduce: